AmahleZuma/AmahleZuma/README.md

 - 👋 Howzit, I’m Amahle Zuma, a Bcom in Information Systems student in South Africa
 - 👀 I’m interested in Reading, Working Out, Building projects, Anime, Film, Music and messing around with my mates
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently learning Android Development...still experimenting between flutter, React Native and Android Studio
 - ⚡ Fun fact: I think life is one video game and some of us are just unaware, living day by day.